The Safe and Sound Protocol

 When your nervous system is calm, basic functions like sleeping, eating, and concentrating become smoother and more effective, supporting overall well-being.

-SSP & EMDR
+SSP & EMDR (Eye Movement Desensitization & Reprocessing)

-SSP & EMDR (Eye Movement Desensitization and Reprocessing) can complement each other effectively by targeting different aspects of the nervous system and emotional processing.
+Alex is a certified provider of both SSP & EMDR.
+These therapies can complement each other effectively by targeting different aspects of the nervous system and emotional processing.

 Nervous System Regulation: SSP helps calm the nervous system before and during EMDR, allowing clients to engage more deeply in trauma work without feeling overwhelmed.